Where Kansas State Stands in National College Football Rankings

 ESPN’s Football Power Index (FPI)

-* 23.4 percent chance of winning six games, which would be bowl eligibility
+- 22.9 percent chance of winning six games, which would be bowl eligibility (last week it was 23.4)

 ESPN’s SP+ rankings